-Professors R. Blankespoor, R. De Kock, A. Leegwater, K. Piers (chair), †W. Van Doorne Associate Professors L. Louters, T. Zwier Assistant Professor T. Gray

-THE DEPARTMENT OFFERS programs of concentration for students interested in continuing their studies in graduate school, for those interested in a career as a chemist in private industry, and for those interested in teaching chemistry at the secondary school level.
+Professors R. Blankespoor, R. De Kock, A. Leegwater (chair), †K. Piers, W. Van Doorne Associate Professors L. Louters Assistant Professor T. Gray, K. Carlson-Muyskens, M. Muyskens chemist in private industry, and for those interested in teaching chemistry at the secondary school level.
 The requirements of these programs are described below.

+THE DEPARTMENT OFFERS programs of concentration for students interested in continuing their studies in graduate school, for those interested in a career as a